Manuloc

-Manuloc offers since 1964 full service contracts for maintenance of forklifts fleets.

-Manuloc is a group of French service businesses specializing in distribution activity, counseling expertise, park maintenance equipment and industrial vehicles and logistics.
+Manuloc is a French company founded in 1964, which provides industrial services for forklift trucks.
+It specializes in distribution activity, counseling expertise, park maintenance equipment, and industrial vehicles and logistics.

-In addition to France, Manuloc is present in nine other countries: Belgium, Luxembourg, Poland, Romania, Russia, Slovakia, Turkey, Czech Republic, Switzerland.
+Aside from France, Manuloc is also present in nine other markets: Belgium, Luxembourg, Poland, Romania, Russia, Slovakia, Turkey, Czech Republic, Switzerland.
+In 2010, Manuloc had approximately 1,200 employees, including its subsidiaries.

-In 2010, Manuloc had approximately 1200 employees with its subsidiaries Manuloc FMS, BFC, Dimatec, MAC 2, Sermat, Manuloc Alsace and Hyster Distribution, Philippe Manutention.
-It also owns shares in companies Multiparts, Kim, and Makolift.